-We will elaborate on all of the details of the architecture below.
+We will elaborate on the details of the architecture below.

-\subsection{Learning the hypergraph by Multi-head Masking}
+\subsection{Learning the Hypergraph by Multi-head Masking}

-Given an instance, represented by $X = [X_1, X_2, \cdots, X_N]^T \in \mathbb{R}^{N\times d}$, where $X_i \in \mathbb{R^d}$ is a column vector representing the features of region $i$.
+Each instance (human subject) is represented by $X = [X_1, X_2, \cdots, X_N]^T \in \mathbb{R}^{N\times d}$, where $X_i \in \mathbb{R^d}$ is a column vector representing the features of region $i$.
 These regions are nodes in the hypergraph we are going to construct.
-Hyperedges in the hypergraph can be beneficial in the learning task because it is essential to model the interactions between more than two regions.
+Hyperedges in the hypergraph can be beneficial in the learning process below because it is essential to model the relationships between more than two regions.

-\paragraph{Hyperedges construction} In this paragraph, we elaborate how the \textsc{Constructor} identifies the hyperedges, i.e. $H=\mathcal{F}_c(X)$.
+\paragraph{Hyperedges Construction} In this paragraph, we elaborate on how the \textsc{Constructor} identifies the hyperedges, i.e. $H=\mathcal{F}_c(X)$.

 Suppose the number of hyperedges is $K$, which is a predefined hyperparameter.
 We assign a head to each hyperedge.
 Each head is responsible for constructing a hyperedge by selecting nodes belonging to that hyperedge.